-2. Does the Worker Work with or near People who Are Infected'
+2. Does the Refusing Worker Work with or near People who Are Infected'

-Consider whether the infection spreads by being in close proximity to infected individuals and whether this is the case with the refusing worker.
+It appears that a person can get coronavirus infection by being in close proximity to infected individuals.
+Thus, supervisors will have to consider whether this is actually the case with the refusing worker.